AutodeskAILab/Make-a-Shape/README.md

 ```

-### 16³ Resolution Voxel to 3D
+### Voxel to 3D (16³ Resolution )

-This method uses a voxelized representation of the object with a resolution of 16³.
+This model uses a voxelized representation of the object with a resolution of 16³.
 The voxel file is a JSON containing the folowing keys: `resolution`, `occupancy`, and `color`

 ```sh
 python run.py --model_name ADSKAILab/Make-A-Shape-voxel-16res-20m --voxel_files examples/voxel/voxel_16.json --output_dir examples --output_format obj
 ```

-### 32³ Resolution Voxel to 3D
+### Voxel to 3D (32³ Resolution )

-Similar to the 16³ resolution method, but with higher resolution of 32³.
+Similar to the 16³ resolution model, but with higher resolution of 32³.

 ```sh
 python run.py --model_name ADSKAILab/Make-A-Shape-voxel-32res-20m --voxel_files examples/voxel/voxel_32.json --output_dir examples --output_format obj